theforeman/theforeman.org/_posts/2018-05-02-load-balanced-smart-proxies-with-haproxy.md

 ## Configuring Clients

-As far as clients are concerned, they should only know about one proxy: `smartproxy.example.test`.
-That has to be configured for Puppet and for RHSM/Yum.
+As far as clients are concerned, they should only know about `smartproxy.example.test`, and should never need to connect directly to a smartproxy.
+That has to be configured for Puppet, goferd, and for RHSM/Yum.

 ### Using katello-client-bootstrap